meeb/bandcampsync/README.md

 You can use `-I` or `--ignore-file` to specify the path to a file containing bandcamp ids of each item to skip (see above).
+If not specified, it defaults to `ignores.txt` in the directory you're running the command.

 If you do, the items downloaded will be appended to the file, so that the next time you run the script those items will not be re-downloaded.